awoken-bible/overlapping-markup/README.md

 # Overview

+> :warning: **THIS LIBRARY IS A PRERELEASE** - while version number is < 1.0.0 breaking API changes may be made without warning

 This package Provides a React component capable of automatically generating the markup required to render text with arbitrary styling applied to potentially overlapping ranges.

 Conceptually, this package transforms (a JSON representation of) non-hierarchical tag soup such as: